-I began sharing my thoughts with the larger L&D community on various podcasts and blogs, including The BizLibrary Podcast.
-The idea was simple: build a learning ecosystem.
-When I Googled that phrase awhile ago, only a few results appeared.
+Thomas Shayon Harrell shared his thoughts about this industry shift on various podcasts and blogs, including The BizLibrary Podcast.
+When he began his research into this concept several years ago, only a few results appeared.
 That’s no longer the case today.

 And yet, the question remains: what is a learning ecosystem, and why should L&D professionals care?